-Notable for flower form: blossoms are fan shaped, with all the segments on one side.
+Notable for its fan-shaped blossoms, with all the segments on one side.
 Named for the Roman hero Mutius Scaevola, who burned off one of his hands to prove his bravery.
 Most are native to Australia, but some are beach plants from Asia, the Pacific Islands, and the Caribbean.
 The Australian species are evergreen in mild-winter climates and nearly everblooming as well.
-In colder regions, where they are often grown as annuals, they bloom from late spring until frost and are useful in hanging baskets, window boxes, and pots.
+In colder regions, where they are often grown as annuals, they bloom from late spring until frost and are useful in hanging baskets, window boxes, and containers.

 Hawaiian native.
-Thick-stemmed plant 6 to 10 ft. tall and broad.
+Thick-stemmed plant to 6–10 ft. tall and broad.
 Fleshy light green leaves to 6 in. long and nearly as wide are clustered near branch ends.
 Flowers are 3/4 in. wide, white with purple markings; followed by fleshy white fruits.
-Tolerates heat, wind, salt spray.
-Useful as hedge plant or windbreak, especially at the beach.
+Tolerates heat, wind, and salt spray.
+Useful as a hedge plant or windbreak, especially at the beach.

-Forms a mat 4–6 in. high, eventually spreading to 3 to 5 ft. across.
+Forms a mat to 4–6 in. high, eventually spreading to 3–5 ft. across.
 Half-inch-wide flowers are lilac-tinged mauve.
-Often grown as ground cover (set plants 2 ft. apart).
+Often grown as a groundcover (set plants 2 ft. apart).

 Native to Hawaii.
 Grows to 3–6 ft. tall and wide.
 Pure yellow, 2–3-in.-wide flowers are pr...